 Mental health has been a sustained and growing challenge for decades.
 But it can be easy to underestimate both the scale of the problem and the nearly infinite opportunities that even starting to solve it creates.

 Here are just a few statistics from our research worth considering:

 - 970M people globally currently have a mental disorder, but 60% of them do not receive care or go undiagnosed.

 - One in three survivors of COVID suffers from a neurological or mental health condition, including anxiety, mood and substance use disorders.

-- 8.4M adults in the US have both a mental and substance use disorder.
+- 8.4M adults in the US have both mental and substance use disorders.